Boat scenes of Giudecca

 Favorite thing: Just enjoyed having a wander around the calles and fondamentas here and looking out onto the other side of the lagonn towards the sea - note though during our visit in 2005 a fair bit of restoration and'or re-paving was taking place.
 It has very much a local residential feel - not unilike Castello area of Venice.

-This long island in the venetian lagoon is so-called because in the 9th century nobles condemned to exile (giudicato) were sent here.
+Favorite thing: This long island in the venetian lagoon is so-called because in the 9th century nobles condemned to exile (giudicato) were sent here.
 Largely a working class area (like Canareggio) and residential area it does provide fine views of Venice itself as you stroll along its waterfront.
 There are 4 water bus stops along the island so its easy to hop on and off along its length.

 On the eastern tip of the island is the exclusive Cipriani hotel - perhaps you can make out its swiming pool.